deloreyj/fute/README.md

 ### Choose Your Squad

 - Rock the green and white stripes of Sporting CP
-- Or flex in Benfica's legendary red
+- Or flex in FC Barcelona's iconic blaugrana
 - Hit 'T' to switch teams (because why pick just one?)
 - Your player's got some smooth moves with that 6-bone rig
 - Ball sticks to your feet like magic when you're close (Messi who?)